 They say it takes a village to raise a child.
 In the past, that village had some really strange ideas about child rearing.
 From taping the mouth closed to drugging babies to 'cure' colic, the world of parenting has historically been trial and error!

-Even in the darkest of midnight tantrums it’s a small comfort to know that with the glories of modern medicine and the 20/20 of hindsight, we know these ideas are quite frowned upon.
+Even in the darkest of midnight tantrums, it’s a small comfort to know that with the glories of modern medicine and the 20/20 of hindsight, we know most of these ideas are quite frowned upon.

 Listen to Robin on Kinderling Conversation: